 One of the best ways to help your body regulate serotonin is to “go with your gut.”
 I mean this literally and figuratively.

 90% of the body’s serotonin is produced in your intestines.
 Ensuring that you have healthy digestion involves choosing whole foods, consuming probiotics, and reducing stress.
-Check out this blog post about serotonin, probiotics, and gut health.
+Check out this video about serotonin, probiotics, and gut health.

 Endorphins are released when we exercise or feel physically invigorated.
 The phrase “runner’s high” refers to the feel-good sensations of endorphins.
 They provide natural pain relief.